Borough Green to Sevenoaks walk

-- To continue on the main route, take the path that leads diagonally across the field, between a line of young apple trees on either side, your direction due west.
+- Take the path that leads diagonally across a field, between a line of young apple trees on either side, your direction due west.
 In 220 metres, at the corner of the field, go through a gap in the tree line which marks the field boundary and continue ahead on a narrow path next to a field with a fence to the left and tree line to your right.
 In 150 metres you pass through a barrier and cross a car road .

 - Go straight on along an earth and gravel car road signposted as a public bridleway, your direction 280°, past Lords Spring Farm Cottage on your right and in another 100 metres past Lord’s Spring Oast, also on your right.
 You are now in a woodland strip, initially heading gently downhill.
 Now keep ahead as your way dips in and out of woodland, at times with fields to left and right.

 - About 1km along this track, which in places narrows to a path, you come to two small houses on your right and you carry straight on, going along the earth driveway of these houses.
 In 90 metres at a track junction ignore the turning to the left (which has a concrete public footpath marker) but in a further 50 metres, opposite some wooden stables, [!] take the footpath left into the wood (it too has a concrete public footpath marker), your direction 220° .